snap-stanford/lamp/README.md

 git submodule init; git submodule update
 ```

+(If showing error of no permission, need to first add a new SSH key to your GitHub account.)

 2. Install dependencies.

 First, create a new environment using [conda](https://docs.conda.io/en/latest/miniconda.html) (with python >= 3.7).
 Then install pytorch, torch-geometric and other dependencies as follows (the repository is run with the following dependencies.
 Other version of torch-geometric or deepsnap may work but there is no guarentee.)